richbjhudson/richbjhudson.github.io/docs/_techNotes/ta_config.md

 - You can check the values that have been set on Windows using `dir env:`.

-## terraform.tfvars
+## tfvars Files

-- This file may be used to autoload the variable values replacing any default values.
+- A `terraform.tfvars` file may be used to autoload the variable values replacing any default values.
 - You do not have to reference the file during terraform cli commands.
 - The contents of `terraform.tfvars` may look like: